n3s0/n3s0.github.io/content/feed/writeups/shhc-kringlecon/2024/index.md

 Custom-Header: You have found the custom header!
 ```

-> **Question 6**
->
-> Working with APIs and embedded devices sometimes requires working with custom
+6. Working with APIs and embedded devices sometimes requires working with custom
-> HTTP headers.
+   HTTP headers.
 Use curl to send a request to https://curlingfun:9090/ with an
-> HTTP header called "Stone" and the value "Granite".
+   HTTP header called "Stone" and the value "Granite".

 This one discusses working with APIs again.
 Question 6 has an objective to send
 a custom HTTP header using curl to `https://curlingfun:9090/` with the header